katerinabc/developer_sna/README.md

 Based on advice by Pavel Kirsti adding a control term 'control = control.ergm(MCMC.prop.weights='0inflated')'together with the Poisson reference distribution could work.

 The following problem was a singular approximate Hessian matrix.
 Often the reason is collinearity between variables.
+If I understand it correctly, the Hessian matrix is a derivative (*second order partial derivative*).
+It describes local points (curves) of a function which has many variables.
+It is singular if at least (?) two variables in the Hessian matrix (or its approximation) are the same and thus have a perfect (positive) correlation

 The first solution was to check collinearity between variables.
 The command 'kcycle' calculates path or cycle census information.
 The output in our case 'kcycle(developer_net, mode="graph", maxlen = 4)' provides in the first column the aggregate of path counts and in the other columns information abhout path counts for each developer's.
+Concretely, it counts how often someone has two paths, three cycle, 4 cycle
-Concretely, ???am i correct.
+???am i correct.
 Below an example:
    Agg chiara.moretti fabio.boldrin alessandro.basso andrea.rana
 2    0              0             0                0           0